-Raising goats can be both a profitable and rewarding activity for landowners.
-Goats are a fascinating species of animals.
+Raising goats can be both a profitable and rewarding activity for landowners as they are a fascinating species of animal.
 They can eat a wide range of forages (trees, shrubs, forbs, and grasses) and can produce meat, milk, and for some breeds, fiber such as mohair or cashmere.
 For the urban small landowner, they offer an agricultural enterprise that can not only generate income, but can qualify your agricultural acreage for a reduced property tax rate.
 Below are some of the most frequently asked questions about raising and caring for goats:

 What are some of the challenges to raising and caring for goats?

-First and foremost, the biggest challenge is keeping goats where you want them.
+First and foremost, the biggest challenge is keeping them where you want them.
 They are very curious and intelligent animals and are always looking for what’s just outside their fence.
-A good net wire fence is very important to keep the goats in and help keep predators out.
-While goats do jump, they are more prone to go under, or through, a fence, so monitoring their enclosures is a major part of raising goats.
+A good net wire fence is very important to keep them in and help keep predators out.
+While goats do jump, they are more prone to go under, or through, a fence, so monitoring their enclosures is a major part of raising these animals.

-Predation is also a constant problem when raising goats, especially young kid goats.
+Predation is also a constant problem, especially with young kids.
 As mentioned before, a good fence is helpful as a barrier.
 Guard animals, such as dogs, llamas, or donkeys, have been beneficial for many goat raisers.
 Use of a qualified trapper can also be of help with larger acreages to help with predator control.

 What type of shelter do goats require?